Faraday cup: Principle of operation

-where N is the number of ions observed in a time t (in seconds), I is the measured current (in amperes) and e is the elementary charge (about 1.60 × 10−19 C).
-Thus, a measured current of one nanoamp (10−9 A) corresponds to about 6 billion ions striking the Faraday cup each second.
+where I is the measured current (in amperes) and e is the elementary charge (1.60 × 10−19 C).
+Thus, a measured current of one nanoamp (10−9 A) corresponds to about 6 billion singly charged particles striking the Faraday cup each second.

-Similarly, a Faraday cup can act as a collector for electrons in a vacuum (e.g. from an electron beam).
-In this case, electrons simply hit the metal plate/cup and a current is produced.
 Faraday cups are not as sensitive as electron multiplier detectors, but are highly regarded for accuracy because of the direct relation between the measured current and number of ions.

 In plasma diagnostics

-The Faraday cup utilizes a physical principle according to which the electrical charges delivered to the inner surface of a hollow conductor are redistributed around its outer surface due to mutual self-repelling of charges of the same sign – a phenomenon discovered by Faraday.
+The Faraday cup uses a physical principle according to which the electrical charges delivered to the inner surface of a hollow conductor are redistributed around its outer surface due to mutual self-repelling of charges of the same sign – a phenomenon discovered by Faraday.